radek-drw/Portfolio/README.md

 #### Form Submission

+- **Spam Protection:**: The contact form uses Google reCAPTCHA v3 to block spam and bots.
+Tokens are generated on the frontend and verified in an AWS Lambda function, with the secret key securely stored in Lambda environment variables.
 - **Email Submission**: When all fields are filled, the form submission is sent to the website owner's email address using PHP and PHPMailer with Composer.
 - **SMTP Integration**: All sensitive data in the PHP file is storred in a `config.php` file.
 - **Server-Side Validation**: The form undergoes server-side validation to ensure all fields are correctly filled, mirroring client-side validation.